 They were truly iron men who manned wooden boats, a brave and hardy race who labored from the cliffs against a restless tide and unforgiving elements.
 They survived only through brute force and fortitude with a vision of a better tomorrow for their families.

 They were closely related with Freshwater and were part of the social community.
 They were members of the social fraternal organizations, such as the Orange Lodge and the Fisherman’s Union, and shared common public facilities (post office, courthouse, school and church) located in Freshwater.
 Many were members of the Freshwater Methodist Church.
 In the early days the people of those communities attended church and school in Freshwater, but later, in the first half of the 1900s, they came to have their own school and church.
 However, these still came under the charge of the Freshwater Methodist Church.
 As the people from those communities passed away, they were buried in the cemeteries in Freshwater, so today one can see grave markers bearing inscriptions of the old familiar surnames that first settled there: Pottle, Penney, Hiscock, Evely, Derring, Clark, Snow, Wareham, Sommers, and others.

-Flatrock continued as a community until the 1960s and then, like so many small communities throughout Newfoundland, they too went the path of resettlement.
-But the descendants of this small community still maintain a linkage to their heritage by celebrating Flatrock Day once a year.
-It’s a day when elders remember and the young folk hear the stories retold of – A Time That Was – A Place That Was.
-But to their ancestors, it was – A Place Called Home.
+Flatrock continued as a community until the 1960s when like so many small communities throughout Newfoundland, they too chose the path of resettlement.
+But the descendants of this small community still maintain a link to their heritage by celebrating Flatrock Day once a year.
+It’s a day when elders remember, and the young folk hear the stories retold of a place that was, a place called Home.